marcostcchen/NatureVip-api/README.md

-# Awesome Project Build with TypeORM
+# Nature Vip API

-Steps to run this project:
+Project backend for studies

-1. Run `npm i` command
+Running with Node, TypeORM and Graphql

-2. Setup database settings inside `ormconfig.json` file
+With MongoDB

-3. Run `npm start` command
+Deploy on Heroku